JasonCraftsCode/dynamodb-datamodel/README.md

 | [model](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#model) | M | Typed based wrapper around map to ensure the input matches an interface.
 Example: see [Update.model](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#model) |
 | [modelMap](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#modelmap) | M | String based key to model map, that enforces the key strings are only used as paths.
 Example: see [Update.modelMap](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#modelmap) |

-#### Create your own custom update resolvers
+### Create your own custom update resolvers

-All of the above Update functions just return a [Update.Resolver](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#resolver) arrow function with the signature of: `(name: string, exp: Update.Expression, type?: T) => void`.
-When [Model.update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/model.html#update) or [Table.update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html#update) run each object property value will get resolved and values that have a type of 'function' will get called with the property name, an [Update.Expression](https://jasoncraftscode.github.io/dynamodb-datamodel/interfaces/update.expression.html) object and an optional type param.
+All of the above Update functions return a [Update.Resolver](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#resolver) arrow function with the signature of: `(name: string, exp: Update.Expression, type?: T) => void`.
+When [Model.update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/model.html#update) or [Table.update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html#update) execute each object property value will get resolved and values that have a type of 'function' will get called with the property name, an [Update.Expression](https://jasoncraftscode.github.io/dynamodb-datamodel/interfaces/update.expression.html) object and an optional type param.

 It is in the implementation of the [Update.Resolver](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#resolver) functions that the update expression is constructed.
-This is done by calling methods on the [Update.Expression](https://jasoncraftscode.github.io/dynamodb-datamodel/interfaces/update.expression.html) object to add and get placeholders for attribute names and paths, and add expressions to one of the four support clauses: SET, REMOVE, ADD or DELETE.
+This is done by calling methods on the [Update.Expression](https://jasoncraftscode.github.io/dynamodb-datamodel/interfaces/update.expression.html) object to add and get placeholders for attribute paths and values, and add expressions to one of the four support clauses: SET, REMOVE, ADD or DELETE.

 After all [Update.Resolver](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html#resolver) are called and all other expressions are resolved, the expressions for the update are generated and set on the input params passed to the DynamoDB DocumentClient update method.